PipeableHQ/pipeable-ios/Sources/PipeableSDK/Resources/README.md

-# SophiaJS
+# PipeableJS

-SophiaJS is the JS-part of the Pipeable Framework
+PipeableJS is the JS-part of the PipeableSDK that gets injected into the webview to facilitate communucation with the host app.